sundarigari/LearnK8/certification.md

 Deployments instead of directly using ReplicaSets, unless you require custom update orchestration or don’t require updates at all.

-This actually means that you may never need to manipulate ReplicaSet objects: use a Deployment instead, and define your application in the spec section.
+This actually means that you may never need to manipulate ReplicaSet objects.
+Use a Deployment instead, and define your application in the spec section.

-### Selector is the main difference between RC and RS/Depl
+### Selector is the main difference between RC, RS and Deployment
 RC does not need spec.selector.matchLabels.
 RC just needs a template inside the spec RS and Deployment needs to select the pods from the template using a spec.selector.matchLabels manifestation
 Example replicaset using frontend.yaml

     apiVersion: apps/v1